-- 4.1 The batch counter is designed as a fully automatic 'reminder' to warn operators that a predetermined batch of cut pieces have been cut. - 4.2 The operation of the batch counter is identical to that described in section G.3.1 to G.3.2.12.
-Please refer to these instructions for information on how to use the counter.

-4.3 On coincidence of the pre-set number and the count number, a signal will be sent to a beacon located on top of the electrical cabinet.

-4.4 The beacon will illuminate to warn the operator that the batch is complete.
-The light will go out automatically after a short period of time.
+- 4.1 The batch counter is designed as a fully automatic 'reminder' to warn operators that a pre-determined batch of cut pieces have been cut. - 4.2 The operation of the batch counter is identical to that described in section G.3.1 to G.3.2.12.
+Please refer to these instructions for information on how to use the counter. - 4.3 On coincidence of the pre-set number and the count number, a signal will be sent to a beacon located on top of the electrical cabinet. - 4.4 The beacon will flash to warn the operator that the batch is complete.
+The flashing will cease automatically after a short period of time.